Derles/ReelPaperAnomalyDetections/README.md

 At the moment, data on complaints related to the breaks of paper for the current and last year have been collected from four different web presses from two independent locations.

-Stage status: First data samples already collectet, it is continuous process.
+Stage status: First data samples already collected, it is continuous process.

 #### Categorization of samples